-Sadly, that has not been the case; the state legislature has done very little to encourage solar power development, continuing to miss golden opportunities to harness natural solar resources and team with existing utility programs to create a strong statewide solar incentive program.
+We wish we had a sunnier update to report, but the Alabama state legislature has done very little to encourage home solar power development, continuing to miss golden opportunities to harness natural solar resources and team with existing utility programs to create a strong statewide solar incentives.

 Questions?
 Our network of solar experts are on call to assist you.
 Simply sign up for personalized assistance on our special solar deals page.
 You can get discounted on-grid pricing as low as $4,500/kW!

 The Solar Strategy section is focused on the 3 ways of paying for solar in Alabama, so you can decide which is best for you.
 We've created a tool that asks you a few questions and recommends whether you should pursue a solar lease, loan, or outright purchase.
 Then, we provide detailed analysis of how each works.

 The Policy Information section contains all our latest research on the rules set by lawmakers and the Public Utilities Commission, which determine how easy it is to go solar in Alabama.
 These policies and rules govern everything from renewable energy mandates to interconnection, and have a huge effect on the viability of solar.

 Click any of the boxes below to go to that section of the page, or scroll down to read the page in order.